matthewlong29/PareAndFlourish_Site/_posts/2017-07-09-how-to-embrace-change-in-the-workplace.md

 <hr class="secondary">

 Do you have another method to embrace change?
-Let us know about it in the comments or tweet us @pareandflourish.